Home Energy Assessment Rebate

 - Address to which your rebate cheque will be sent (if different)

-Submission must be made to the City by email, mail or in person at the Service and Resource Building:
+Submissions can also be made by mail or in person at the Service and Resource Building:

 Home Energy Assessment Rebate Program